NburtonII/499-Codrone-Sim/docs/BUILD INFO/BUILD_STATUS.md

     - Visual Studio with 2022 build tools.
       - [Download](https://visualstudio.microsoft.com/vs/older-downloads/)
-      - Navigate to link above open the 2022 tab and click Download.
+      - Navigate to the link above, open the 2022 tab, and click Download.
-      - Sign into to your Microsoft App.
+      - Sign in to your Microsoft App.
-      - Downlaod the latest Build Tools for Visual Studio 2022
+      - Download the latest Build Tools for Visual Studio 2022
-      - Proced with Vs studio installer instructions.
+      - Proceed with VS Studio installer instructions.
-        - Make sure you include "MSVC v143 - VS 2022 C++ x64/x86 build tools"
+        - Make sure you include "MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.39)"

-2. Navigate to your prefered Directory and clone the repo using:
+2. Navigate to your preferred Directory and clone the repo using:

 ```bash
     Git clone https://github.com/NburtonII/499-Codrone-Sim.git
 ```

-3. In addition you must clone the IAMAI's project airsim repo. you can clone it into the sdk directory of the project using:
+3. In addition, you must clone the IAMAI's project airsim repo.
+You can clone it into the sdk directory of the project using:

 ```bash
 cd <Directorylocation>/sdk
 git clone https://github.com/iamaisim/ProjectAirSim.git
 ```

 4. The simLibs from the airsim repo must be build do that by running the build.cmd.
 Open "x64 Nativ Tools Command Prompt for 2022".
-Navitgate to the projects directory and open  /sdk/projectairsim.
+Navigate to the projects directory and open  /sdk/projectairsim.
 Then run build.cmd in the command line.

 ```bash
 cd PathtoClone/sdk/ProjectAirSim